Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Results and Discussion

-From their chains, we identify the CPL$n\Lambda$CDM model that gives the maximum enhancement in the abundance of dark matter halos at $z \approx 13.2$, relative to the baseline \textbf{$\bm{\Lambda}$CDM (Planck 2018)} cosmological model.
-We shall refer to this as the \textbf{``maxboost CPL$\bm{n\Lambda}$CDM''} model, whose corresponding cosmological parameters are listed in \tab{tab:cosmo_params_maxboost}.
-As seen in \fig{fig:HMF_maxboost}, this model yields a modest enhancement in halo number densities compared to the $\Lambda$CDM model — approximately a factor of 2 for 10$^{11} M_\odot$ halos at $z = 13.2$.
-We show this particular model within the marginalized two-dimensional space of some parameter combinations in \fig{fig:2D_contours}.
+From their chains, we identify the CPL$n\Lambda$CDM model (i.e., with $\Omega_\Lambda<0$) that gives the maximum enhancement in the abundance of dark matter haloes at $z \approx 13.2$, relative to the baseline \textbf{$\bm{\Lambda}$CDM (Planck 2018)} cosmological model.
+We shall refer to this as the \textbf{``~maxboost CPL$\bm{n\Lambda}$CDM~''} model, whose corresponding cosmological parameters are listed in \tab{tab:cosmo_params_maxboost}.
+As seen in \fig{fig:HMF_maxboost}, this model yields a modest enhancement in halo number densities compared to the $\Lambda$CDM model — approximately a factor of 2 for 10$^{11} M_\odot$ haloes at $z = 13.2$.
+We further show this particular model within the marginalized two-dimensional joint posterior distribution space spanned by different parameter pairs in \fig{fig:2D_contours}.
 As noted in the previous section, it is not surprising that the \textbf{fiducial CPL$\bm{n\Lambda}$CDM} model (indicated by violet square symbols) lies outside the 95\% confidence region and is therefore ruled out at high significance.

 As before, we perform an MCMC analysis to constrain the \textit{astrophysical} parameters of this model, under the assumption that they \textit{do not evolve with redshift}.
 For the likelihood calculations, we take the reionization optical depth corresponding to this model ($\tau_\mathrm{el} = 0.0699301$, listed in \tab{tab:cosmo_params_maxboost}) as the observational estimate.
 Its associated uncertainty is assumed to be the same as that obtained from the full MCMC chains (see \app{appendix:cosmoparams_P18+DESI+PP}), namely, $\Delta \tau_\mathrm{el} = 0.0073$.